Same here for you Ami!

 A couple of years into the program, I was notified by my advisor that I could not finish the Bachelor degree track because of a small “financial aid funding issue”… They told me I had “maxed out” with EDMC.
 This left me scrambling, knowing then I made a huge mistake.
 My plan was to get a Bachelors degree in photography so that I could work with a local newspaper as an editor who had the Bachelor degree component listed as a requirement.
 This was the only way I was going to escape nursing.
 An Associates degree in photography was never what I planned on, because it had absolutely no value for me.
 They did this with ALL of the AI students - took as much money as they could until they could no longer take it - then forced us into GRADUATION with a lesser degree (of course this made the college look better because it increased their graduation rates).
 I was also told I would have to pay huge fines to get back in, which forced me down that path.

 So, not only was I quite a few courses short of my Bachelor’s degree (and no way to fund it), but also needed to come up with my own financing (aka I drained my savings account) to fund enough to at least get my Associates Degree before walking away from AI.
-When it was all said and done, I ended up with over $60k in debt, for an Associates degree in photography!
+When it was all said and done, I ended up with over $60k in debt, for an Associates degree in photography - and 27 ADDITIONAL CREDITS that I did not need to finish the program.
 Unfortunately that degree is essentially worthless.
 I didn’t realize at the time that ANY degree from AI is deemed useless - this is not a respected college in terms of accreditation or training, but I did not know that at the time.

 While the course did teach me how to use my DSLR, I could have gotten that information online with a free youtube video.
 AI also did this to me, a family member (who was also attending AI the same time), and all of the students I was going to school with (we have all kept in touch).
 We had all signed up on the Bachelor’s degree track, but were forced into leaving AI early, and pursuing the lesser (Associates degree) instead .
 We were all given the same reason, that EDMC had max’d out on our student loans - basically they milked us while they could.
 Extremely deceptive!
 They willingly took our money KNOWING we would never finish what we started.
 The degree is worthless, and unfortunately even while I am making steady payments on my account, the amount I have due went from just over $60k to almost $90k now due to interest!
 I have no idea how I am ever supposed to pay this off.
 On a sad note, I am 55 years old and have no idea how I will ever retire.
 You know, I spent my entire life taking care of others as a Registered nurse.
 I truly care about people.
 I had no problem paying for my nursing degree, but this degree from AI was 100% useless, and is not right.
 I have I just hope someone out there who is reading this can help us out now.